jorderator/stinky-bot/readme.md

  Currently the bot can:

-  - respond to a few users when they send something, with a defined message.
+  - Respond to a few users when they send something, with a defined message, and toggle user responses with '.toggle stinky'.
-  - respond to certain message contents
+  - Respond to certain message contents, and toggle with '.toggle message'
-  - toggle user responses with 'toggle stinky'
+  - Display help, invites, and store and display suggestions.

 ## Planned functionality

- In the next update, the bot will likely have:
+ In the next update, the bot will have:

-  - Several other commands, such as for generating it's bot invite link.
-  - Further user responses.
-  - Potentially an overhaul of the response system, to allow more loosely coupled adding of user responses.
+  - Persistent storage of configurations and bot suggestions, stored in a file (periodically? and) between up time.

- Further planned features include:
+ Further planned project features include:

   - Making the bot give it's responses either randomly or on a timeout, to prevent it constantly responding to the defined users when running.
 This could be added as default, or as a separate mode.
-  - A proper command system, akin to the response system
+  - Adding command line option to specify location of the token file
-  - toggling of general, non-user responses
+  - Potentially an overhaul of the response system, to allow more loosely coupled adding of user responses.

+ And planned bot features/commands include:

+  - Image processing, such as 'deep-frying' or distorting etc user supplied images.
+  - Generating ''''server rules'''' supplied by users, parodying real server rules.
+  - Voting system, such as for games-nights, or jokes, etc.
   - Any suggestions by friends.
-  - Adding command line option to specify location of the token file

 ## Development